-David Kordansky Gallery is pleased to announce Nine Stepping Stones, Richard Tuttle's first exhibition at the gallery, and the first major presentation of the artist's work in Los Angeles in nearly fifteen years.
+David Kordansky Gallery is pleased to present Nine Stepping Stones, Richard Tuttle's first exhibition at the gallery and the first presentation of the artist's work in Los Angeles in nearly fifteen years.

 Press release courtesy David Kordansky Gallery.